ExcessiveAmountsOfZombies/Croptopia/.github/ISSUE_TEMPLATE/issue-report.md

 If applicable, add screenshots to help explain your problem.

 **Other Mods**
 What other mods are you using?
-Having a list might be helpful for me.
+Having a list might be helpful for com.

 **Additional context**
 Add any other context about the problem here.